Children in Car Accidents

 The court will generally require a Petition to be filed, along with other documents.
 There will then be a hearing to determine if the settlement is in the minor’s best interest.
 Depending on the case, some judges will want quite a bit of information and evidence regarding the settlement.
 At other times, the hearing can be quicker, especially in smaller cases or cases where settlement is clearly the best option.
 Once the judge approves the settlement, the court will enter an order.
 This order is then sent to the insurance companies for payment.

 With the recent bad weather, it’s important that we all drive safe.
 Even though my clients in this car accident in West Valley City were not injured horribly, lingering injuries still can negatively impact someone’s life.
 Just ask anyone who has suffered a back injury, regardless of the cause.

-If you have been injured in a car accident in West Valley City or West Jordan, Utah, please give Symkoviak Law a call at 801-738-9999.
+If you have been injured in a car accident in West Valley City or West Jordan, Utah, please give Symco Injury Law a call at 801-738-9999.